Baton Rouge woman's harrowing story of survival after contracting Hepatitis A

 It all started two weeks ago the same day Amy was celebrating her 2-year anniversary with her husband Blake.
 Amy thought she had just the minor flu, she was tired, had chills and was vomiting.

-"I had Flu-like symptoms and we made an appointment with the doctor and he was like, it’s not flu season,” Amy said.
+"I had flu-like symptoms and we made an appointment with the doctor and he was like, it’s not flu season,” Amy said.

 The doctor ran some tests, they sent her home and a day later Amy and Blake got the results.